 n) The organization will submit to the concerned Department Ministry, six-monthly progress reports of the project along with a certified statement of expenditure actually incurred and an estimate of expenditure for the next six months period in the prescribed form.
 The release of the subsequent installment will be subject to the satisfactory progress of the project.

 o) The organization shall furnish to the concerned Ministry such information as the Ministry may require from time to time.

 p) All other conditions of the grant shall be as prescribed under General Financial Rules, 1963, as amended from time to time

 Grant-in-aid from Foreign Agencies

 Acceptance and utilization of foreign contribution and hospitality by associations, whether incorporated or not, is regulated by the Foreign Contribution (Regulation) Act, 1976.
-The detailed provisions of FC (R) Act, 1976 are explained in the next chapter.
+The detailed provisions of the FC (R) Act, 1976 are explained in the next chapter.

 Given above are the most important Grant Application Guidelines.

-grant application format 2014 cover letter, grant application template and sample form, grant application examples
+grant application format 2014 cover letter, grant application template, and sample form, grant application examples

 grant application writer’s workbook, grant application cover letter & checklist grant application cover sheet for consultants.